thehaoz/Video-Classification/README.md

 # Video-Classification

-Video action recognition using Pytorch
+Video action recognition using Pytorch.
+Using data from HMDB51

-### Markdown